kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 ## What Happens When You Exceed It

-Extra tokens are ignored or truncated.
+Extra tokens are ignored or truncated
-Sometimes the model fails silently.
+Sometimes the model fails silently
-You lose precision, and cost still increases.
+You lose precision, and cost still increases
 Always know your ceiling

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.